RMALaboratory/MATLAB-Codes-for-Tendon-Driven-Continuum-Robots/README.md

 # MATLAB-Codes-for-Tendon-Driven-Continuum-Robots
-All MATLAB code will de uploaded soon.
+All MATLAB codes will be uploaded soon.